FEUP-LDTS-2023/project-l04gr03/docs/README.md

 - **Enemy Characters** - The enemy characters are aliens that want to invade the planet.
 They can shoot lasers and kill the player.
 They can also move from left to right and when they hit the wall they move from right to left and vice-versa.

+- **Enemy Spaceship** - Sometimes, the aliens spaceship appears and moves from left to right or from right to left.
+If the player hits this spaceship, he will receive a bonus punctuation.

 - **Cover Walls** - Walls that protect the player from the enemy lasers.

+- **Cover Walls Destruction**- Cover walls can be destructed and have different looks depending on the damage.

 - **Lasers** - Both aliens and the player can shoot lasers.